mcbe-toolbox-lc/addon-template/docs/GETTING_STARTED.md

 2. **Setup the environment:** Please follow the steps in [DEVELOPMENT.md](../DEVELOPMENT.md).

 3. **Customize the build:** You'll likely want to tweak the configuration.
-Open `scripts/build.ts` and adjust the variables to suit your needs.
+Open the [build script](../scripts/build.ts) and adjust the variables to suit your needs.